nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## 3.0 Design

-*Note: All UML diagrams in this guide are stored in the images/directory.*
+*Note: All UML diagrams in this guide are stored in the docs/images directory.*

 ### 3.1 Architecture
 ![Architecture Diagram](images/Architecture_Diagram.png)